bobby1/terraform-with-ansible/README.md

   $ terraform apply

  Once the server instance are created, Terraform will output the server name and IP.
 You can retrieve this output at any time after creating the instances by running

   $ terraform output

 Once you have the new instance DNS name information, connect to each instance to ensure your connection and ssh keys work.

 for example:
+  ssh ubuntu@ec2-54-92-22-20.compute-1.amazonaws.com
-  $  ssh ubuntu@ec2-54-92-22-20.compute-1.amazonaws.com and accept the server ssh key into the ssh known-hosts
+  and accept the server ssh key into the ssh known-hosts

   or

-  $  ssh -o StrictHostKeyChecking=accept-new  ubuntu@ec2-54-92-222-205.compute-1.amazonaws.com to automatically accept the ssh key
+  ssh -o StrictHostKeyChecking=accept-new  ubuntu@ec2-54-92-222-205.compute-1.amazonaws.com
+  to automatically accept the ssh key

+* To install applications and files on the new instances, using Ansible.

+  **   add the server instance to the ansible host list at/etc/ansible/hosts.

+  ** go to the directory containing the Ansible playbook

+     $ ansible-playbook playbook.yml

+     Ansible will output a log of the  tasks.
+In the example playbook, Ansible copies an application and configuration files to all new instances, and runs the application to install some new software.

+  The application also creates a blank cookie as a local audit trail for the activity, and logs the event to syslog.